picocms/Pico/about.md

 {% endcomment %}

 * Add support for markdown links inside description without *catastrophically breaking* the rest of the page.
-* NotePaper screenshot in both places?
-  * Description is more fitting of above location.
 * link to cookbook in the future as well.

 And if that's still not enough creative power for you, you can check out Pico's Plugin system.